pferrot/pferrot.github.io/_pages/index.md

 I have already occupied the following roles (in reverse chronological order):
 * software architect at a large multinational tech company (current)
 * technical lead and then head of development in a small saas company
-* java engineer in a service company
+* java/j2ee engineer in a service company
-* junior j2ee engineer in a startup company
+* junior java/j2ee engineer in a startup company
 * independent web developer

 You can find more details in [my LinkedIn profile](https://www.linkedin.com/in/patrice-ferrot-599743a).